 - Do you feel that you are being held back in life because of your skin picking?

 - Do you keep your obsessive skin picking a secret for fear of judgment?

 - Do you feel ashamed that you are unable to stop picking at your skin?

 - Does this make you feel alone?

 A “B” is a “Bump”, pimple, scab, etc. that only a skin picker would pick.
 This is something that would either become an “A” over time or go away on its own if left alone.
 But, a skin picker will frequently start picking at it and make it significantly worse.
 It may then bleed, ooze, scab, and possibly become infected.
-This in turn will cause two additional problems – it will cause the picker significant distress, and it will give him or her something new to pick at later.
-In my experience, I have found that clients with CSP classify at least 50% of their picking as “B’s”.
+This in turn will cause two additional problems – it will cause the picker significant distress, and it will give them something new to pick at later.

-“C” stands for “Create”, meaning the individual with CSP is not picking at anything objectively “real”, but in the process of picking at her skin, he or she “creates” something such as a blemish, scratch or scab.
-A “C” is something that only someone with Dermatillomania would pick.
-There is often nothing apparent on the skin, but the picker starts picking or scratching, and in the process creates a wound.”
+“C” stands for “Create“, meaning the individual with excoriation disorder is not picking at anything objectively “real”, but in the process of picking at her skin, she “creates” a scratch or scab.
+A “C” is something that only someone with dermatillomania would pick.
+There is often nothing apparent on the skin, but the picker starts picking or scratching, and in the process creates a wound.

-As always, please see a trained practitioner if you believe your skin picking is interfering with your day-to-day activities and causing you emotional distress.
-Other tests may need to be taken to determine if your skin picking is the root of a skin disorder or psychological affliction.
-Having Dermatillomania isn’t cut and dry because there are many reasons and triggers, so many types that I believe will become unraveled once more research uncovers the details.
+As always, see a trained practitioner if you believe your skin picking is interfering with your day-to-day activities and causing you emotional distress.
+Additional testing may need to be done to determine if your skin picking is exacerbated by a skin disorder or psychological condition.